survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 All packages come with a *package.json* that describes metadata related to them and includes information about the author, links, dependencies, and so on.
 The [official documentation](https://docs.npmjs.com/files/package.json) covers them in detail.

-The example below contains an annotated a part of *package.json* from my [React component boilerplate](https://github.com/survivejs/react-component-boilerplate):
+The examples below contains an annotated a part of *package.json* from my [React component boilerplate](https://github.com/survivejs/react-component-boilerplate).

+### Description Fields

+The description fields describe who created the package, what it does, related keywords, and more.

+**package.json**

 ```json
 {